Everything you need to know about ant capping

 What happens if I don’t have ant capping?

-Without ant caps, ants will travel through cracks or burrow though stumps from the inside, without ever being visible.
+Without ant caps, ants will travel through cracks or burrow through stumps from the inside, without ever being visible.

 You might get a termite infestation and not even know it until the damage is too late.

 The condition of your ant (termite) caps matters greatly in terms of their overall effectiveness.
 As they are metal, they can rust over time and holes can be created.

 If you are concerned about the condition of your ant caps, book an inspection soon.

 Building over ant caps

 Installing timber fixtures over your ant caps allows termites to circumvent the ant cap and travel through the wooden fixtures without being detected.

 If you have an ant cap, ensure they are unobstructed and there is no wooden fixture that allows termites a path to burrow inside your home unseen.

 The ant capping process

-Ant capping involves lifting the floor of house up, generally using a jack, and fitting in the ant cap.
+Ant capping involves lifting the floor of the house up, generally using a jack, and fitting in the ant cap.

-If there are old, damaged caps these are replaced wit new ones.
+If there are old, damaged caps these are replaced with new ones.

-The galvanised caps themselves are not expensive, however you’ll want to hire an expert to know that the process was done properly, lest a termite infestation goes undetected.
+The galvanised caps themselves are not expensive, however you’ll want to hire an expert for installation to know that the process was done properly, lest a termite infestation goes undetected.

 Do I need to have termite caps?

 All homes in Queensland must have a termite management system, as per the Building Code of Australia.

-There are many different types of termite management systems including physical barriers and chemical barriers, however ant capping is one of the more common types.
+There are many different types of termite management systems including physical and chemical barriers, however ant capping is one of the more common types.